Kodular/Documentation/docs/components/utilities/resource-utilities.md

     |if Resource Not Found Use|`text`|

-Get the text from a path resource file.
+_Get the text from a path resource file.
 Make sure you added a file path at 'Resource File From Path' property.
-The path can be too a link to a url.
+The path can be too a link to a url._

 ## Properties

 ### Resource File From Asset

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Resource Utilities', 'Resource File From Asset')]]